Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-When asthma symptoms get significantly worse, this is known as an asthma attack.
-Find out about more asthma symptoms and asthma first aid steps.
+When asthma symptoms get significantly worse, this is known as an "asthma attack".
+Find out about asthma symptoms.

 While asthma itself is not preventable, self-care and taking sensible preventative measures can reduce the risk of asthma symptoms and the asthma getting worse.

-Thunderstorm asthma is triggered by a combination of thunderstorm conditions and a high pollen count.
-It can affect anyone, even people who’ve never had asthma.
+Thunderstorm asthma is triggered by a combination of thunderstorm conditions and a high pollen count, but even people who’ve never had asthma can experience it.

 There is no single test for asthma.
 Your doctor will decide if you have asthma based on talking to you, examining you and performing some breathing tests.